 How To Do A Quicker Search in Firefox – Firefox includes several Accessibility settings to make life easier for those with limited hand movement.
 Fortunately we can all take advantage of one of these settings to search for text within web pages more quickly when you start typing in Firefox.

-The location of the setting in the menu bar options differs if you are using Firefox 3 or Firefox 4/later (preferably Firefox 7 which is the latest version):
+The location of the setting in the menu bar options is in:

 Under the General tab are the Accessibility settings – tick the box next to ‘Search for text when I start typing’ then press OK to apply the change and close the Options window.

 Now, if you want to search for text in a web page, just start typing the text!
 The Quick Find search box automatically opens up and searches for the text in the web page and highlights any matching text as usual.

 Other Features – Once you stop typing, the Quick Find search box will automatically close after about 5 seconds – so you don’t have to manually close it.
 Any text match remains highlighted for you.
 As this is the Quick Find box rather than the normal Find box there is no ‘Next’ or ‘Previous’ button – but you can still do these by pressing F3 (or Ctrl+g) to ‘Next’ or Shift+F3 (or Shift+Ctrl+g) to ‘Previous’ through the search results.